Adi Shankara: Historical Shankara and (lack of) early influence (until 10th century)

-Although it is common to find Western scholars and Hindus arguing that Sankaracarya was the most influential and important figure in the history of Hindu intellectual thought, this does not seem to be justified by the historical evidence.
+Although it is common to find Western scholars and Hindus arguing that Shankaracharya was the most influential and important figure in the history of Hindu intellectual thought, this does not seem to be justified by the historical evidence.

-According to numerous scholars, Shankara and other early Advaitins were probably Vaishnavites, or at least teaching in a Vaishnava-oriented milieu, and Shankara may have had a Pancaratra background.
+According to numerous scholars, Shankara and other early Advaitins were probably Vaishnavites, or at least teaching in a Vaishnava-oriented milieu, and Shankara may have had a Pancharatra background.

-According to Clark, "Sankara was relatively unknown during his life-time, and probably for several centuries after, as there is no mention of him in Buddhist or Jain sources for centuries; nor is he mentioned by other important philosophers of the ninth and tenth centuries."
-According to King and Roodurmun, until the 10th century Shankara was overshadowed by his older contemporary Mandana-Misra, the latter considered to be the major representative of Advaita.
-Maṇḍana Miśra, an older contemporary of Shankara, was a Mīmāṃsā scholar and a follower of Kumarila, but also wrote a seminal text on Advaita that has survived into the modern era, the Brahma-siddhi.
-The "theory of error" set forth in the Brahma-siddhi became the normative Advaita Vedanta theory of error, and for a couple of centuries he was the most influential Vedantin.
-His student Vachaspati Miśra, who is believed to have been an incarnation of Shankara to popularize the Advaita view, wrote the Bhamati, a commentary on Shankara's Brahma Sutra Bhashya, and the Brahmatattva-samiksa, a commentary on Mandana Mishra's Brahma-siddhi.
-His thought was mainly inspired by Mandana Miśra, and harmonises Shankara's thought with that of Mandana Miśra.
+According to Clark, "Shankara was relatively unknown during his life-time, and probably for several centuries after, as there is no mention of him in Buddhist or Jain sources for centuries; nor is he mentioned by other important philosophers of the ninth and tenth centuries."
+According to King, until the 10th century, Shankara's works seem to have been overshadowed by his older contemporary Maṇḍana Miśra; Roodurmun notes that Maṇḍana was considered the major representative of Advaita.
+Maṇḍana Miśra, a Mimansa scholar, follower of Kumarila Bhatta, and older contemporary of Shankara, wrote the Brahma-siddhi, a seminal text on Advaita that has survived into the modern era.
+The "theory of error" set forth in the Brahma-siddhi became the normative in later Advaita Vedanta discussion of error.
+His student Vachaspati Miśra, who is believed by Advaita tradition to have been an incarnation of Shankara to popularize the Advaita view, wrote the Bhamati (Bhāmatī), a commentary on Shankara's Brahma Sutra Bhashya, and the Brahmatattva-samiksa, a commentary on Mandana Mishra's Brahma-siddhi.
+His thought was mainly inspired by Mandana Mishra, and harmonises Shankara's thought with that of Mandana Mishra.
 The Bhamati school takes an ontological approach.
-It sees the Jiva as the source of avidya.
-It sees yogic practice and contemplation as the main factor in the acquirement of liberation, while the study of the Vedas and reflection are additional factors.
-The later Advaita Vedanta tradition incorporated Maṇḍana Miśra into the Shankara-fold, by identifying him with Sureśvara (9th century), believing that Maṇḍana Miśra became a disciple of Shankara after a public debate which Shankara won.
+It sees the jiva (jīva) as the source of avidya (avidyā).
+It sees meditation as the main factor in the attainment of liberation, while the study of the Vedas and reflection are additional factors.
+The later Advaita Vedanta tradition identified Maṇḍana Mishra with Sureśvara, Shankara's pupil, believing that Maṇḍana Mishra became a disciple of Shankara after a public debate which Shankara won.

-According to Satchidanandendra Sarasvati, "almost all the later Advaitins were influenced by Mandana Misra and Bhaskara."
-He argues that most of post-Shankara Advaita Vedanta actually deviates from Shankara, and that only his student Suresvara, who's had little influence, represents Shankara correctly.
-In this view, Shankara's influential student Padmapada misunderstood Shankara, while his views were manitained by the Suresvara school.
+According to Satchidanandendra Sarasvati, "almost all the later Vedantins were influenced" by Mandana Mishra and Bhaskara "in working out their own line of thought".
+Potter notes that modern interpreters of Advaita such as Satchidanandendra Sarasvati argue that most post-Shankara Advaita Vedanta actually deviates from Shankara, and that only his student Sureśvara - whose interpretation had little influence, represents Shankara correctly.
+In this view, Shankara's influential student Padmapada misunderstood Shankara, while his views were maintained by the Sureshvara school.
 (Note: Potter (2006): "...these modern interpreters are implying that most Advaitins after Samkara's time are confused and basically mistaken, and that 99% of the extant classical interpretive literature on Samkara's philosophy is off the mark.
 This is clearly a remarkably radical conclusion.
 Yet, there is good reason to think that it may well be true.)